 3. Teach your children that you don’t even try to treat them the same.

 If a brother sees his sister receiving a reward, and he wants one, too, you could say, “Your sister is working on something in her life, and the reward is for her progress and effort.
 If you want to work on a character quality in your life, let me know, and I’ll think of a reward for you too.”
-Think of it along the lines of spiritual gifts: God gives each person a different one.
+Think of it along the lines of talents: God gives each person a different one.
 He loves us, and, because of that, He treats us uniquely.

 4. “Everyone’s doing it.”